fmidue/haskell-template-task/README.md

 ## Issues & Pull requests

-If you required further explanations on the task type or or having issues with the task type please file an issue.
+If you require further explanations on the task type or are having issues with the task type please file an issue.

-Improvements and bug fixes should be shared by filing a pull request.
+Improvements and bugfixes should be shared by filing a pull request.